Judy Caprez earned her Master's

 In the last several years, Ms.

-Caprez has been nominated four times for the Pilot Award and has
+Caprez has been nominated numerous times for the Pilot Award and has

 been selected four times as a "Top Prof" by Mortar Board.
 In September,